AlTeleg/cloud-storage/README.md

 ### Step 2: Install dependencies for the frontend

 cd cloud-storage/frontend

+set port at services/config.py to HOST if needed! (optional)

 npm install
 npm run build

 ### Step 3: Create and activate a Python virtual environment